Peacock ButterfliesIdentify It > Butterfly Section > Peacock Butterflies >

 Distribution: Found throughout the UK.
 Less common in Scotland

-Months seen: All year round, but mostly seen March to October
+Months seen: All year round, but mostly on the wing between March and October

 Life span: Up to eight months